mangudai/sublime-text/README.md

 ### 0.1.2

-- Fixed highlighting of command blocks that start on the same line: `create_object TOWN_CENTER { ... }`
+- Fixed highlighting of command blocks that start on the same line: `create_object TOWN_CENTER { ... }`.
 - Fixed parsing `if` and `elseif` where identifier is valid but not UPPER_CASE.
 Identifiers can be almost anything.

 ### 0.1.1

-- Fixed highlighting of inline comments after commands and directives
+- Fixed highlighting of inline comments after commands and directives.
-- Added meta info: `LICENSE` file, links to the repo in `package.json`
+- Added meta info: `LICENSE` file, links to the repo in `package.json`.

 ### 0.1.0

-- Added syntax highlighting
+- Added syntax highlighting.